oddyca/cms-pet/README.md

   - Tremor.

 **Backend:**
-  - Strapi: A headless CMS that provides a RESTful API for managing content.
+  - Strapi v4: A headless CMS that provides a RESTful API for managing content.

 ## Features
 **Sign in into the dashboard**